Create an account

 3. Visit Plomari: The Home of Ouzo

-Plomari is recognised as the Ouzo capital of Greece and is the second largest town on the island of Lesvos, with Mytilini being the largest.
-Situated 42 kilometres from Mytilini, on the southern coast of Lesvos, Plomari is a beautiful and soothing spot and is an ideal getaway destination in Greece.
-Whilst you are here, we recommend visiting one, or both, of the best tourist attractions in Lesvos - The Ouzo distilleries and museums.
+Plomari is recognised as the ouzo capital of Greece and is the second largest town on the island of Lesvos, with Mytiline being the largest.
+Situated 42 kilometres from Mytiline, on the southern coast of Lesvos, Plomari is a beautiful and soothing spot and is an ideal getaway destination in Greece.
+Whilst you are here, we recommend visiting one, or both, of the best tourist attractions in Lesvos - the ouzo distilleries and museums.
 Soak up the culture and history as you learn about the origins of this world-famous drink!

 5. Relax on Petra Beach

 There’s so much to see and do on Lesvos - it is Greece’s third-largest island after all.
-For more recommendations check out our website www.reallesvos.com or drop us a message or an email - we’d love to talk all things Lesvos with you!
+For more recommendations check out our website or get in touch and we can help plan your stay.

 Mark Walker